r-spatial/sf/README.md

 #### `renv` or `conda`

 There are several reports that `sf` fails to install as a source package when R is used with `renv`, or when R is installed in a `conda` environment.
-If you experience this, please do not raise an issue here, but
+If you experience this, please only raise an issue here if the problem persists without `renv` or `conda`, and otherwise

 * try to sort this out with the `renv` developers or the `conda` maintainers, or
 * try to use binary installs of the `sf` package, e.g. from [r2u](https://github.com/eddelbuettel/r2u), or the Posit package manager